s-brez/trading-server/README.md

 Custom model implementations or any other enquiries: sam@sdbgroup.io

 ## Acknowledgements
-Born from the designs described at QuantStart.com (QSTrader), and the writings of E. Chan and M. Lopez de Prado.
+Based on architecture described at QuantStart.com (QSTrader), and the writings of E. Chan and M. Lopez de Prado.
 Thanks all.

 ## License
 GNU GPLv3